DEFRA/hapi-pg-rest-api/readme.md

 A module to create a simple REST API in a HAPI application connected to a particular Postgres DB table.

+## Contributing to this project

+Please read the [contribution guidelines](/CONTRIBUTING.md) before submitting a pull request.

 ## Features:

 * Records are identified by an auto-generated guid.